&buffer

 This feature will increase the size of the audio and video playout delay by means of tweaking the webRTC jitter buffer pipeline (or a related buffer).

-This can effectively be used as a way to delay the incoming video and audio by upwards of around 10-seconds.
-It's compatible with modern Chromium-based browsers.
+This can effectively be used as a way to delay the incoming video and audio by around 4-seconds.
+It's compatible with modern Chromium-based browsers, likely Firefox, but not Safari.

 Example values